jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/tribe-of-hackers-5/index.md

 environment to build an automatic detection system for abnormal behavior.

-## That’s all, folks!
+## That's all, folks!

-Don’t forget that you can access the full interview with Carlos Perez in [Carey and Jin’s book](https://www.amazon.com/Tribe-Hackers-Red-Team-Cybersecurity/dp/1119643325).
+Don't forget that you can access the full interview with Carlos Perez in [Carey and Jin's book](https://www.amazon.com/Tribe-Hackers-Red-Team-Cybersecurity/dp/1119643325).
 By the way, keep in mind that if you want to be part of the `Fluid Attacks'` red team, you can check out [our Careers